MicrosoftDocs/biztalk-docs/his/core/how-to-configure-the-5250-client1.md

 # How to Configure the 5250 Client
 The following procedure details configuring the 5250 Client application.

- The 5250 (AS/400) demo will be used for this procedure.
+ The 5250 (IBM System i) demo will be used for this procedure.

 ### To configure the 5250 client